Vinto/api-challenge-qa-engineers/README.md

-# Software Qualtiy Engineer Api Challenge
+# Software Quality Engineer Api Challenge

 # Local Development
 To be able to add new tests and run the tests on local machine, the following tools have to be installed: